 Gate of Heaven Cemetery

 Being prepared is everything!
 Learning, planning and being prepared is a part of life.
 Gate of Heaven Cemetery, owned and operated by the Archdiocese of Cincinnati, is here to help you understand Church teachings, so that planning end of life decisions can be made with peace of mind.
 Preplanning is truly a gift to your loved ones.
-Attend a Complimentary Pre-Planning Seminar on Tuesday, February 25, 2025 at any of these times offered: 11am, 2pm or 6pm.
-Please RSVP to 513-489-0300 or community@gateofheaven.org.
+Attend a Complimentary Pre-Planning Seminar.
+For dates, visit: community@gateofheaven.org

 Sacred Heart Radio

-Ash Wednesday is coming up on March 5th!
-Consider changing your media habits for Lent by switching to Sacred Heart Catholic Radio.
 Tune your radio to 740 or 910AM, or download our new app at sacredheartradio.com to listen to authentically Catholic programming, live and on-demand.
-It’s the WAY to grow in your faith everyday - especially in the season of Lent.
+It’s the WAY to grow in your faith everyday.
 Sacred Heart Radio is a listener-supported Catholic radio station dedicated to helping you grow in knowledge and love of the Faith.

 Join the Permanent Diaconate